nikcbg/golang_hello/README.md

 # golang_hello

 ### Description
-`golang` program that prints hello
+`golang` program that prints 'hello'

 ### List of files in the repository and their purpose.
 - `provision.sh` - scrip that checks the apt database is up-to date, installs `golang` and `terraform`.